GARES Spring HF Challenge 2018: Rules

 These rules are for the HF (1.8 to 29.7MHz) contest

 This is a club-sponsored opportunity for you to do some general operating and to share your results with others.
 You are invited to work stations in as many CQ Zones as possible during the period of the challenge.
-The zones are as defined in the countries/DX entities list which will be supplied.
 For scoring purposes, the first country worked in a new zone will score 10 points and subsequent countries within that zone will score 1 point each.
 There will be high power (100 W max.) and low power (10 W max.) sections.
 Although we will "keep score" the activity is not meant to be excessively competitive!

 WHEN: 1st April 2018 to 30th June 2018, both dates inclusive.